trivedi-shivang/learning/src/SystemsExpert/Design Fundamentals/Design Fundamentals.md

     |                                      |
     D--------------------------------------C

 We can program such that each client in the circle queries the first server in clockwise (or anticlockwise) direction.
-Thus, when a server is added/removed no hasing re-computation is required and most of the clients are still referring to existing server which will be helpful to have cache-hits.
+Thus, when a server is added/removed no hashing re-computation is required and most of the clients are still referring to existing server which will be helpful to have cache-hits.

+An additional thing one can do is run each server through multiple hashing functions.
+This will make each server available at multiple spots in the circle above.

+This type of hashing makes sure that duplicate requests are handled by a server (and not multiple servers).

+## Message/Task Queue

+This is a hardware which has three components: Heartbeat measurer, load-balancing, and a persistent list of tasks maintainer.
+Heartbeat measures liveliness of each server every few seconds to determine if each is alive and is processing a task in defined time-interval.
+If the sever fails to process the task in certain timeframe then the message queue takes that server's load and distributes proportionally to other servers (using consistent hashing).

+## Monolith vs Microservice

+Monolith Services comprises of multiple servers and they are connected with multiple databases.
+Monolith Services have: 1. less moving parts 2. code required for connection purposes lies in one spot.
+Disadvatage is that each new software engineer has to understand entire monolith architecture before making any changes.
+Multiple deployments will happen (since all code lies in one big bundle) and has to be monitored.
+In an event when a specific functionality crashes entire system is down.

+Microservice architecture is easier to scale. new developer needs to know the context of a service instead of all services when they are working on an issue.
+There is less coupling (dependency) between services.
+In the event one of the service goes down, it won't affect other services.
+Each service can be extended horizontally/vertically rationally (by know which service is being used most as oppose to multiple services tied in a single box in a monolithic architecture)

-## Rendevuos Hashing
+## Rendevous Hashing

 Find which server has highest value based on a hashing function for a user/client and use that to serve that client.
 In an event when a server crashes, highest value is calculated again.
 This has same benefits as consistent caching.